 Sometimes app updates are minor things that make no noticeable difference to anything at all, but sometimes those updates contain essential fixes for security problems that you can’t see but that potential attackers can.
 People who don’t update to the latest versions remain vulnerable, so it’s a very good idea to stay up to date with app and Android updates.

 Pin the screen

-If you want to let somebody read something - such as an AndroidPIT article in our app - but don’t want them jumping into something else, Lollipop’s screen pinning locks the display to a single app.
-It isn’t the most secure thing in the world - it tells you how to undo it again right there on the screen - but at least it prevents your friends or colleagues from accidentally on purpose nosing around your device.
+If you want to let somebody read something - such as an AndroidPIT article in our app - but don’t want them jumping into something else, Screen pinning, which first appeared on Android Lollipop, locks the display to a single app.
+It isn’t the most secure thing in the world - it tells you how to undo it again right there on the screen - but at least it prevents your friends or colleagues from 'accidentally' nosing around your device.
 If they do it, you know they did it deliberately.